C. K. Gunsalus: Current research

-Gunsalus has collaborated with Carol Thrush, Brian Martinson and other authorities to develop the SOuRCe, the only validated instrument for evaluating research climate in organizations.
+Gunsalus has collaborated with Carol Thrush, Brian Martinson and other authorities to develop implementations of the SOURCE, the only validated instrument for evaluating research climate in organizations. and the CARES, the only instrument validated in research settings for assessing interpersonal climates.
 The growing dataset permits participants to compare their own environments to others both inside and outside their own institutions.
-Findings from use of the SOuRCe informed an April 2015 Nature article on the effects of research climate on desirable and undesirable research behaviors.
+Findings from use of the SOURCE informed an April 2015 Nature article on the effects of research climate on desirable and undesirable research behaviors.
+She has collaborated with Dena Plemmons of the University of California, Riverside on a replication study on the use of Deliberative Lab Conversations for promoting research ethics in daily lab life.

 Her areas of professional interest include research and organizational integrity, leadership, professionalism, negotiation, conflict resolution and communication.

 Career

 During her tenure at Illinois, Gunsalus has held appointments and taught courses in the Colleges of Law, Medicine, Business and Engineering, and served as assistant and associate vice chancellor for research from 1984 to 1994, associate provost from 1994 to 2002, associate dean of the College of Liberal Arts and Sciences from 2002 to 2010, as well as acting as special counsel in the Office of University Counsel and as the campus research standards (integrity) officer.
 She started her career at the Computer-based Education Research Laboratory, which developed the PLATO project.